Training the future stars of stage and screen

 Kian Crowley and Naomi Sonoiki

-Dancer Kian performed on stage at the Brits 2024, held at the O2 arena in March.
+Dancer Kian performed on stage at the Brits 2024, held at the O2 Arena.
 After studying Performing Arts at NCC, he was snapped up by the prestigious National Youth Dance Company (NYDC).
 Naomi also successfully auditioned against more than 400 other students across the UK to gain a place in the NYDC.

 Sabina Kuku